Invariant quasimorphisms for groups acting on the circle and non-equivalence of SCL: Concluding remarks

 \subsection{Non-extendable quasimorphisms and taut foliations}

 Let $X$ be a hyperbolic $3$-manifold that fibers over the circle with fiber $\Sigma_{\genus}$.
 Let $\Gps$, $\Nps$, and $\psi \in \Aut_+(\G)$ be as in Theorem \ref{thm:main3}.
 Let $i \colon \Nps \to \Gps$ be the inclusion.
-It was shown in \cite[Theorem~1.2]{non-extendable} that the space $\QQQ(\Nps)^{\Gps}/(\HHH^1(\Nps;\RR)^{\Gps} + i^*\QQQ(\Gps))$ is isomorphic to $\HHH^2(\Gps;\RR)$, and the dimension of them is equal to $1 + \dim(\Ker (I_{2\genus} - s_\genus(\psi))$.
+It was shown in \cite[Theorem~1.2]{non-extendable} that the space $\W(\Gps, \Nps)$ is isomorphic to $\HHH^2(\Gps;\RR)$, and the dimension of them is equal to $1 + \dim(\Ker (I_{2\genus} - s_\genus(\psi))$.
 Here $I_{2\genus}$ denotes the identity matrix of size $2\genus$.

-We used the element $\mu_{\overline{\rho}}$ of $\QQQ(\Nps)^{\Gps}$ in the proof of Theorem \ref{thm:main3}, which is non-zero in $\QQQ(\Nps)^{\Gps}/(\HHH^1(\Nps;\RR)^{\Gps} + i^*\QQQ(\Gps))$.
-This $\Gps$-invariant homogeneous quasimorphism is constructed by Lemma \ref{lem:formula} applied to the representation $\overline{\rho} \colon \Gps \to \h$.
+We used the element $\mu_{\overline{\rho}}$ of $\QQQ(\Nps)^{\Gps}$ in the proof of Theorem \ref{thm:main3}, which is non-zero in $\W(\Gps, \Nps)$.
+This $\Gps$-invariant homogeneous quasimorphism is from Construction \ref{construction} applied to the representation $\overline{\rho} \colon \Gps \to \h$.
 This $\overline{\rho}$ is (the most basic) one of the universal circle representations due to Thurston, that is, the representation corresponds to the taut foliation on $X$ whose leaves are the fibers.
 We refer to \cite{MR1965363}, \cite{MR2327361}, and \cite{MR4264583} for taut foliations and universal circle representations.